-- Now mix all dry ingredients together, set aside
+- Mix all your dry ingredients together, and set them aside.

-- Mix wet ingredients in a separate large mixing bowl
+- Mix your wet ingredients in a separate large mixing bowl.

-- Fold the dry ingredients in with the wet ingredients; don't overmix the batter
+- Fold the dry ingredients in with the wet ingredients; being careful not to overmix the batter.

-- Pour the batter into a bread tin and pop in the oven.
+- Pour the batter into your bread or loaf pan and pop in the oven.

-- Bake for around 40 minutes or until the toothpick passes the test
+- Bake for around 40 minutes or until a toothpick or knife comes out clean.

-- Let cool down on a cooling rack for at least 10 minutes before slicing
+- Let the bread cool down on a cooling rack for at least 10 minutes before slicing.

 Amount Per Serving: Calories: 221Total Fat: 7gSaturated Fat: 4gTrans Fat: 0gUnsaturated Fat: 2gCholesterol: 2mgSodium: 166mgCarbohydrates: 34gFiber: 3gSugar: 7gProtein: 6g